 - 2. For leaves, cut four 2” circles from olive green felt, six 2” circles from lt. green felt.
 Cut leaf circles in half.
 For flowers, cut four 1-1/2” circles from pink felt, two 1-1/2” circles from burgundy felt, and two 2-1/2” circles from red felt.
 (Note: Use decorative-edge scissors to cut red 2-1/2” circles.)
 For stems, cut 1/4”-wide strips from green felt: four from olive green and two from lt. green.

 - 3. Arrange felt pieces on burlap rectangles, using photo as placement guide.
 (Note: Olive green half circles overlap pink circles with bottom edges touching and top edges spread apart so it resembles a flower bud opening up.)
 Designs are identical on burlap rectangles and make a nice pattern when top edges face each other.
-Glue or pin felt pieces to burlap.
+Adhere or pin felt pieces to burlap. (see photos)

 - 4. Use one strand of perle cotton to blanket stitch around outside edges of felt pieces.
 (Note: Embroidery loops around red flower should go between scallop or pinked edges and should go over stems.)
 Use perle cotton to sew buttons to burgundy circles.

-- 5. Glue burlap shapes to basket.
+- 5. Adhere burlap shapes to basket.
 Quick Tip: If entire basket is woven, sew buttons to corners of burlap shapes to attach them to basket.

 - 6. Attach ribbon to holes or openings in basket and tie into bows.